 The lighthouse keeper and his family resided on the first floor, and the assistant keeper and his family lived on the second floor.
-The railing on the staircase has been completely refurbished.
-Several of the spindles that were missing were replicated to the original design.

 A bedroom upstairs is restored with period furniture.
 The outside wall of the room demonstrates the before and after of the 1908 addition.

 Another room covers shipwrecks and specifically, the SS Wisconsin, which went down in 1929 six miles southeast of Kenosha.
 Nine people lost their lives in the tragedy.
 The room includes a model of the SS Wisconsin built by lighthouse attendant Ronald Luttrell.